ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/cloud/cloud-migration.markdown

 In order to do so, the **source server** needs to have the **destination server's cluster certificate**.

 Open the [Management Studio](../studio/overview) of each server.
-Each server's Studio is available at it [Portal](../cloud/portal/cloud-portal#cloud-portal)'s [Product tab](../cloud/portal/cloud-portal-products-tab#cloud-account-portal-products).
+Each server's Studio is available in the [Portal](../cloud/portal/cloud-portal#cloud-portal)'s [Product tab](../cloud/portal/cloud-portal-products-tab#cloud-account-portal-products).

 Learn how to [install the certificate and access RavenDB Cloud Studio](../cloud/cloud-overview#ravendb-studio---graphic-user-interface) if this is your first time using Cloud Studio.